Getting Started

 }

-mode = none is local‑direct only (loopback); remote requests are denied.
+mode = none is localhost only; remote requests are denied.

 Hooks (Web API)